Key takeaways

 What is an OEM agreement?

-An OEM agreement (original equipment manufacturer agreement) is a legal contract where a manufacturing company produces parts, components, or even entire products for another company, which then sells them under its own brand.
+An OEM agreement (original equipment manufacturer agreement) is a legal contract where a manufacturing company produces parts, components, or entire products for another company, which then sells them under its own brand.

 Which business areas can OEM agreements impact?